testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

   commentsType: "inline"
 }

-To implement page object in Webtau we will use a regular Java/Groovy/Kotlin class:
+To implement page object in WebTau we will use a regular Java/Groovy/Kotlin class:

 :include-file: pages/LandingPage.groovy {
   title: "page object",